 Australian Dairy Farmers

-As ever, the ADF team and I will continue to travel across Australia to meet and talk with dairy farmers and I look forward to visiting a region near you soon.
+As ever, we will also continue to travel across Australia to meet and talk with dairy farmers and I look forward to visiting a region near you soon.

-Thank you for visiting our website.
 If you’d like to join ADF, all you need do is be a current member of a member state dairy organisation and fill in the available membership form.